 No one said that shared parenting after a divorce would be easy.
 Certainly, there are emotions between former spouses that can make it more difficult to be peaceful on an ongoing basis.
 A failed relationship can place children in a position of “push pull” between disgruntled parents, who need time to adjust to new living and financial arrangements.
 Divorce is difficult on families, but exceedingly difficult on children.

-Striking a health balance and peaceful relation to your former partner offers several advantages, not the least of which is to avoid placing the child or children in a state of emotional conflict.
+Striking a healthy balance and peaceful relations to your former partner offers several advantages, not the least of which is to avoid placing the child or children in a state of emotional conflict.
 But parents who are able to co-parent peacefully also save themselves the legal costs of filing court complaints and custody amendments, as well as other fees and expenses.
+Being in a civil and healthy position with your ex-spouse can help avoid child visitation obstacles.
 While this is the most ideal of all situations, family law specialists agree that conflict is more frequently the result, which requires court-instructed custody arrangements and guidelines, which vary by state.